Transient fluid and heat flow modeling in coupled wellbore/reservoir systems

 Additional Document Info

-This paper presents a transient wellbore simulator coupled with a semianalytic temperature model for computing wellbore-fluid-temperature profiles in flowing and shut-in wells.
+This paper presents a transient wellbore simulator coupled with a semianalytic temperature model for computing wellbore-fluid-temperature profile in flowing and shut-in wells.
 Either an analytic or a numeric reservoir model can be combined with the transient wellbore model for rapid computations of pressure, temperature, and velocity.
-We verified the simulator with transient data from gas and oil wells, where both surface and downhole data were available.
+We verified the model with transient data from multiple gas and oil wells, where both surface and downhole data were available.
 The accuracy of the heat-transfer calculations improved with a variable-earth-temperature model and a newly developed numerical-differentiation scheme.
-This approach improved the calculated wellbore fluid-temperature profile, which, in turn, increased the accuracy of pressure calculations at both bottomhole and wellhead.
-The proposed simulator accurately mimics after flow during surface shut-in by computing the velocity profile at each timestep and its consequent impact on temperature and density profiles in the wellbore.
-Surrounding formation temperature is updated in every timestep to account for changes in heat-transfer rate between the hotter wellbore fluid and the cooler formation.
-The optional hybrid numerical-differentiation routine removes the limitations imposed by the constant relaxation-parameter assumption used in previous analytic-temperature models.
-Both forward and reverse simulations are f easible.
-Forward simulations entail computing pressure, temperature, and velocity profiles at each wellbore node to allow matching field data gathered at any point in the wellbore.
-In contrast, reverse simulation allows translating pressures from one point to another in the wellbore, such as wellhead to bottomhole condition.
-Copyright 2007 Society of Petroleum Engineers.
+This approach improved the calculated wellbore fluid-temperature profile, which, in turn, increased the accuracy of pressure calculations, at both bottomhole and wellhead.
+The proposed model accurately mimics afterflow during surface shut-in by computing velocity profile at each timestep and its consequent impact on temperature and density profiles in the wellbore.
+Surrounding formation temperature is updated every timestep to account for changes in heat-transfer rate between the hotter wellbore fluid and the cooler formation.
+Optional hybrid numerical differentiation routine removes the limitations imposed by the constant relaxation-parameter assumption used in previous analytic-temperature models.
+Copyright 2006, Society of Petroleum Engineers.